cache2k/cache2k/src/site/markdown/0/UPCOMING.md

  - `Cache.invoke` and `Cache.invokeAll`: Remove var arg argument for arbitrary objects.
    Better aligned to Java 8 lambdas.
  - `Cache2kBuilder.keepDataAfterExpired`: has become false by default
+ - `EntryProcessor`: Triggers load when `MutableEntry.getException` is called
+ - `EntryProcessor`: `MutableEntry.setException` or `MutableEntry.setExpiry` work correctly after loading the value

 ## API Changes and new methods